Q-Future/Q-Instruct/README.md

 ### InternLM-XComposer-VL

-*InternLM-XComposer-VL has been integrated into Huggingface `AutoModel` (remote code mode).
+*InternLM-XComposer-VL has been integrated into Hugging Face `AutoModel` (remote code mode).
 You can directly start with the code below without a separate install process.*

 #### Simple Interactive Demos